SUSTAINABLE SLOPES

 SNOW ON THE GO

 Our snowmaking machines are the best in the business meaning they're energy efficient when using both power and water to make snow.
-The water used is from our snowmaking reservoirs and these are filled from natural sources such as rain or snow melt.
+The water used is from our snowmaking reservoirs that are kept topped up via bores that tap into aquifers or streams that are fed by snow melt and run-off.

 WASTE MINIMISATION